hyoo-ru/mam_mol/view/readme.md

 			"transform" : "rotate( 180deg )" ,
 		}
 	}
 } }
 ```

-As a value we could bring not only constants, but also a content of another properties through one-way binding.
-For example, lets declare two text properties `hint` and `text`, and then use them for forming a dictionary `field` and a list `sub`:
+As a value, we could cast not only constants, but also the contents of other properties through `<=` one-way binding.
+For example, let's declare two text properties `hint` and `text` and then use them for the `field` dictionary and `sub` list:

 ```tree
 $my_hint $mol_view